GuitarParrot creates a random melody from the Level, Scale and Key that you select, and listens for you to imitate what it plays.

 Sound Check - Scale:

 This is the heart of the game.
 Choose the scale type for your workout here.
 4-note Scale is the simplest, 5-note is a Pentatonic scale.
 Major and Minor (full version) scales are 8 notes, while Custom (full version) will allow you to build any scale shape.
-Begin with the easy scales and work your way up.
+Begin with the default, 4-note scale, 4-note game and work your way up.

 Sound Check - Key: